rafaelDiazDeLeon/Data-Analyst-Portfolio/Cinepolis-Social-Media-Dashboard/README.md

 ## 📌 Business question

-Which platforms and content creators are actually driving engagement — and where should future campaign investment go to get the best return?
+Which platforms and content creators are actually driving engagement, and where should future campaign investment go to get the best return?

 ---